 Bahrain, which is home to the U.S. Navy's 5th Fleet, has already seen months of lockdown-level security by military and police units.
 The protests — inspired by the wider Arab uprisings — have claimed at least 31 lives and put U.S. officials in the difficult position of both denouncing the violence but standing by the rulers in a key military ally.

 The Shiite activists were charged with trying to overthrow Bahrain's 200-year-old monarchy and of having links to "a terrorist organization abroad."

 The official Bahrain News Agency said those sentenced to life include prominent Shiite political figures Hassan Mushaima and Abdul Jalil al-Singace.
 Mushaima returned from self-exile in London earlier this year after Bahrain's leaders promised to wipe away old charges of opposing the state.

 Pro-reform activist Ibrahim Sharif — the only Sunni among the suspects — received five years in prison while other sentences ranged from two to 15 years.
 The sentences can be appealed.

-Shiites comprise about 70 percent of Bahrain's population, but claim they face systematic discrimination such as being barred from top government and political posts.
+Shiites make up about 70 percent of Bahrain's population, but they say they face systematic discrimination such as being barred from top government and political posts.

 Bahrain's rulers fears that any gains by Bahrain's Shiites could open new footholds for influence by Iran, a predominantly Shiite country.
 Bahrain also accuses Iranian-backed Hezbollah of having a role in the protests.